-On April 26, 2017, at ~7 pm, a Carnival Fantasy passenger spotted a man in the waters of Gulf of Mexico.
-According to the passenger, the man was wearing red T-shirt and was face down in the water.
-The ship started search and rescue operation in the area, approx 290 km / 180 ml from Pensacola Florida.
+On April 26, 2017, at ~7 pm, a Carnival Fantasy passenger spotted a man in the waters of the Gulf of Mexico.
+According to the passenger, the man was wearing a red T-shirt and was face down in the water.
+The ship started a search and rescue operation in the area, approx 290 km / 180 mi from Pensacola Florida.
 After 2 hours, the ship suspended the search and called in the USCG.

 The USCG deployed an EADS HC-144 Ocean Sentry (medium-range, twin-engine aircraft) to the location.
 After covering a total area of approx 1500 km2 / 580 ml2, the USCG search was suspended.